napi-rs/napi-rs/README.md

 | Linux aarch64 android | ✓      | ✓      | ✓      |
 | FreeBSD x64           | ✓      | ✓      | ✓      |

-This library depends on N-API and requires `Node@10.0.0` or later.
+This library depends on Node-API and requires `Node@10.0.0` or later.

 We already have some packages written by `napi-rs`: [node-rs](https://github.com/napi-rs/node-rs)